HimanshuPyakurel/Movie-Recommendation-System/README.md

 More about Cosine Similarity : [Understanding the Math behind Cosine Similarity](https://www.machinelearningplus.com/nlp/cosine-similarity/)

+## How to run the project?

+1. Clone using git clone command or download this repository to your pc.
+2. Install all the libraries mentioned in the requirements.txt file.
+Using the command `pip install -r requirements.txt`
+3. Get your API key from https://www.themoviedb.org/.
+4. Replace YOUR_API_KEY in line no. 15 and 29 of `static/recommend.js` file and save it.
+5. Open your terminal/command prompt from your project directory and run the file `main.py` by executing the command `python main.py`.
+6. Go to your browser and type `http://127.0.0.1:5000/` in the address bar.
+7. Enjoy...

+## How to get the API key?

+Create an account in https://www.themoviedb.org/, click on the `API` link from the left hand sidebar in your account settings and fill all the details to apply for API key.
+If you are asked for the website URL, just give "NA" if you don't have one.
+You will see the API key in your `API` sidebar once your request is approved.

 ### Sources of the datasets

 1. [IMDB 5000 Movie Dataset](https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset)